The application deadline for 2018 entry is the 15 October 2017, 6:00pm (UK time).

 Once you've submitted your UCAS application, you can check on its progress online through UCAS Track.

 When your UCAS application has been received here in Cambridge:

-- it will be acknowledged by the College you applied to ('open' applications are allocated to Colleges shortly after the closing date).
+- it will be acknowledged by the College you applied to (open applications are allocated to Colleges shortly after the 15 October UCAS deadline)

-- you will be emailed a link and asked to complete the Supplementary Application Questionnaire (SAQ).
-You must regularly check both the inbox and ‘spam’/’junk’ folder of the email account you give in your UCAS application as you will be contacted by the University and/or UCAS at various stages of your application.
+- you will be emailed a link and asked to complete the Supplementary Application Questionnaire (SAQ) you must regularly check both the inbox and ‘spam’/’junk’ folder of the email account you give in your UCAS application as you'll be contacted by the University and/or UCAS at various stages of your application

 You need to submit another application in addition to your UCAS application if you're: